 NOC Skill Level A corresponds to occupations like doctors, dentists, architects, etc. These occupations usually require a degree from an accredited university.

 NOC Skill Level B corresponds to occupation or skilled trades that require specific technical training or a college diploma like chefs, electricians, plumbers, welders, etc.

-If you wish to immigrate to Canada as a foreign skilled worker, then there are several federal and provincial programs that you can apply for.
+If you wish to immigrate to Canada as a foreign skilled worker, there are several federal and provincial programs that you can apply for.

 The most popular immigration pathway for skilled workers is the federal Express Entry system.
 The Express Entry system manages applications for 3 federal economic immigration programs:

-If you qualify for 1 of the above-mentioned programs, then you can submit an Expression of Interest (EOI) through the Express Entry system.
+If you qualify for 1 of the above-mentioned programs, you can submit an Expression of Interest (EOI) through the Express Entry system.